On the problem of filling by a Poincar\'e-Einstein metric in dimension 4: Abstract

 \section{Abstract}

 Given a metric defined on a manifold of dimension three, we study the problem of finding a conformal filling by a Poincar\'e-Einstein metric on a manifold of dimension four.
 We establish a compactness result for classes of conformally compact Einstein $4$-manifolds under conformally invariant conditions.
-A key step in the proof is a result of rigidity for the hyperbolic metric on $\mathbb {B}^4$ or $ S^1 \times \mathbb{B}^3$.
+A key step in the proof is a result of rigidity for hyperbolic space in the upper half space $\mathbb{R}^4_{+}$.

-As an application, we also derive some existence results of conformal filling in for metrics in a definite size neighborhood of the canonical metric; when the conformal infinity is either $S^3$ or $S^1 \times S^2$.
+As an application, we also derive some existence results of conformal fill-in for metrics in the neighborhood of the canonical metric by the continuity method; when the conformal infinity is either $S^3$ or $S^1 \times S^2$.

 \subjclass[2000]{}

 \keywords{}